Property Investment Returns in Samaná: Rental Yield Guide

 - Insurance: $1,200

-That net yield won't make headlines, but here's the full picture: Samaná property values have appreciated 8–11% annually over the past three years, with apartment prices nationally rising ~10% YoY.
-Your total return — rental income plus appreciation — realistically sits at 11–15% annually.
+That net yield won't make headlines, but here's the full picture: national apartment appreciation is around ~10% YoY (recent Global Property Guide data), and Samaná tracks or modestly exceeds the national trend.
+Your total return — rental income plus appreciation — realistically sits at 11–13% annually.

 Use our Rental Income Calculator to model different scenarios with your target property's specific numbers.